 Man sent to jail for fatal steel coil crash on U.S. 127

-May 18—A Kentucky man is serving a jail sentence for a September crash in St. Clair Twp. the killed a man when steel coil fell from a passing semi on U.S. 127.
+May 18—A Kentucky man is serving a jail sentence for a September crash in St. Clair Twp. that killed a man when steel coil fell from a passing semi on U.S. 127.

 Blake A. Mulder of Seven Mile was killed on the morning of Sept.
 15, 2021 near Morganthaler Road.
 A semi-tractor trailer owned by Total Package Express, Inc. was traveling north on U.S. 127 carrying a steel coil that became unsecured, fell into the southbound lane and struck Mulder's SUV, the sheriff's office said.
 Mulder was pronounced dead at the scene.